CSA information

 How does it work?

-This is our pre-pre season share- you’ll receive 2 boxes of microgreens a week starting the weekend of April 5th, until the weekend of April 26th- 4 weeks total.
+This is our pre-season share- you’ll receive 2 boxes of microgreens a week starting the weekend of April 4th, until the weekend of May 23rd- 8 weeks total.

-The full monty 30 week CSA: All the options described above so that you have 30 weeks of continuous veggies.
-May 3rd to November 22nd.
+The regular season with the fall season: All the options described above so that you have 26 weeks of continuous veggies.
+May 29th to November 21st.
 7 veggies every week.

 Finally, we would love to be able to offer as much of our shares as there’s need for on a sliding scale basis, unfortunately at this point we have a bottom line too, so we are offering a few spots this season sliding scale.
 If you, however, are passionate about as many members of your community getting the good produce we grow we would love to have you sponsor part or all of someone else’s CSA, obviously only if this is within your means.
 If this resonates with you or you would like to have a more in depth conversation, drop us a line!
 If you want to donate a different amount than $20 (any amount is legit) send us an email: graciesgreensvashon@gmail.com